Taurus Model 85: Taurus 856

 The Model 85 line has been enlarged to include the Model 856.
 This model is similar to the Model 85, but adds an additional round in the cylinder to bring the Model 856's capacity to 6 rounds.
+Other related models were the Taurus 856 Executive Grade, with include a three-inch barrel and stainless-steel construction and the barrel and underlug are machined as one piece.

 Taurus 85VTA

 The View, also known as the model 85VTA, was introduced in 2014.
 It has a 1.41 inch barrel, an aluminum frame and titanium cylinder, and a clear polycarbonate side plate for an unloaded weight of 9.5 ounces.

 Unlike other models, the View is only rated for standard pressure .38 Special ammunition.
 Ultimately, the View was not a commercial success and was pulled from production in December 2014.

 A revised model, the "No View" with an aluminum side plate replacing the clear one, was introduced in 2015.

 Reception

 Reviews on the 85VTA were mixed.
 Author Massad Ayoob found the View he shot had accuracy problems and lead bullets tended to "prairie dog" (protrude forward from the recoil) and bind the cylinder.

 Another reviewer did not have those problems when testing the gun.